Our mission

 We have a team of skilled Exploit Researchers who look for previously unknown vulnerabilities (zero-days) in public infrastructure so they can be responsibly reported and fixed, leaving the community safer.

 We have 3 tiers of researchers with a mentoring and training system to reduce the global shortage of skilled Cyber practitioners.
-Previous findings include:
+See our current and former cases

 For more info, see our Opportunities.